waitzShigoto/kc_blog/content/en/2020-08-21-android-AIDL-example.markdown

 <script src="https://gist.github.com/waitzShigoto/364a1289647d7676a7b51e35d21c4899.js"></script>

-<div class="c-border-content-title-4">Note: Use this only if you have the need to develop at the lower layer.
+<div class="article-subsection-title">⚠️ Note: Use this only if you have the need to develop at the lower layer.
 If it's for app implementation of AIDL, just use the previous one</div>

-<div class="c-border-content-title-4">Note 2: Android officially updated the reflection policy after Android 9, not sure if this can still be used, because at that time the target version for the OTA model was 5~8, you can test it yourself</div>
+<div class="article-subsection-title">⚠️ Note 2: Android officially updated the reflection policy after Android 9, not sure if this can still be used, because at that time the target version for the OTA model was 5~8, you can test it yourself</div>

-<div class="c-border-content-title-1">(Optional) Step 6 - Other Use Cases: Limited AIDL Support Types</div>
+<div class="article-section-title">(Optional) Step 6: Other Use Cases - Limited AIDL Support Types</div>

 * Here, because the project had some specific return value requirements